ossu/computer-science/coursepages/spd/README.md

 - The course does not have a homepage on Edx, but don't worry about it.
 Open the [link](https://learning.edx.org/course/course-v1:UBCx+SPD1x+2T2015) given above, log in (if you are not logged in) and then enroll in the course.
 - Work through Week 1A to Week 6A as given in the course overview.
 Watch the videos, do the exercises, and then solve the problems from the problem bank.
 - After you complete, Week 6A, do the [space invaders problem](space-invaders-starter.rkt).
+You can find further instructions here: [Space Invaders Instructions](space-invaders-instructions.png).
+You can watch a sample run of the game [here](https://www.youtube.com/shorts/wUg3psZl7vM).
 - Then, work through Week 6B onwards.
 Watch the videos, do the exercises, and then solve the problems from the problem bank.
 - After you complete all the modules in the course, do the [TA solver problem](ta-solver-starter.rkt).
 You will find the instructions in the starter file.
 - The problem bank tab has many additional problems.
 We suggest you to solve all of them to boost your understanding.